jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 Then you'll need to do 'git clone your codepipline reop' via either SSH or HTTP.
 It'll be an empty repository first.
 Then you will need to download the source files (zip) into your local repo [here](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/dev-serverless.zip)

 - Unzip the source files (It will create a folder.
-You'll need to move the files from that folder to root directory.)
+You'll need to **move the files from that folder to root directory**.)
 - Remove the zip file (and the empty folder.)

-- Download the following files from this GitHub repo to your CodeCommit local directory.
+- Download the following files **from this GitHub repo to your CodeCommit local directory**.

 1. buildspec.yml
 2. sam_deploy.sh